 You have a right to affordable and accessible healthcare.
-The Affordable Care Act has expanded access and increased affordability of healthcare for many Americans, but too many middle class families, even those with insurance, are still only one major healthcare crisis away from ruin and are concerned about whether they will have health insurance in the future.
+The Affordable Care Act has expanded access and increased affordability of healthcare for many Americans, but too many families, even those with insurance, are still only one major healthcare crisis away from ruin and are concerned about whether they will have health insurance in the future.

 Women’s healthcare is a fundamental right, yet the current administration has placed women’s health under attack and passed a discriminatory rule that allows employers to opt out of providing birth control.
 Before the Affordable Care Act, 1 in 3 women struggled to afford birth control.
 Now, we have the lowest rate of unintended pregnancy in 30 years, especially among teens, along with associated health benefits that birth control provides.
-I will always fight to protect a woman’s right to abortion and to ensure that women can make their own decisions about their health and family planning.
+I will always fight to protect a woman’s right to an abortion and to ensure that women can make their own decisions about their health and family planning.